socrata/datasync/resources/preferences-config.md

 bodyclass: homepage
 ---
 ### Contents
 DataSync preferences determine the global configuration to be used by DataSync when running your job.
 These preferences can be set either through the UI, or as part of a JSON formatted file for use when running your jobs headlessly.
 The full set of options available to you can be found in the table below.
-Later sections will detail the specifics of many of these options.
+Later sections will detail how to take advantage of these settings in specific scenarios.

 - [Available options](#available-configuration)
 - [Set up logging (using a dataset)](#setting-up-logging-using-a-dataset)